Obayashi Group's Strengths by the Numbers

 - Social demand related to carbon neutrality, well-being, and other sustainability-related issues

-- Emergence of new growth areas that meet customer needs, such as the post-COVID-19 population trends, e-commerce, and wooden structures and interiors
+- Emergence of new growth areas that meet customer needs, such as wooden structures and interiors

 - Changes in office needs associated with application of overtime caps and changes in work styles